wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 1. [Sign in](https://github.com/login) to GitHub.
 If you don't already have an account, [sign up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
 2. Create your sample repository on GitHub, if you've never done it, you can find the guide [here](https://docs.github.com/get-started/quickstart/create-a-repo)
 3. Create a `.github/workflows` directory in your GitHub repository if this directory does not already exist
-4. Copy the automated-tests.yml inside the directory `.github/workflows` you created in the previous step.
+4. Copy the [automated-tests.yml](https://github.com/microsoft/sql-server-samples/tree/master/samples/containers/unit-testing/tsqlt-docker/.github/workflows) inside the directory `.github/workflows` you created in the previous step in your repository.
 The `automated-tests.yml` describes the process that will execute one or more jobs
 5. Create the `source` and `unit-test` directories in the root of your sample repository
-6. Copy all the files located in the source and unit-test directories to their respective directories in your repository
+6. Copy all the files located in the [source](https://github.com/microsoft/sql-server-samples/tree/master/samples/containers/unit-testing/tsqlt-docker/source) and [unit-test](https://github.com/microsoft/sql-server-samples/tree/master/samples/containers/unit-testing/tsqlt-docker/unit-test) directories to their respective directories in your repository
 7. View and run the workflow as described [here](https://docs.github.com/actions/quickstart)
 8. Have fun with the solution details outlined below